ibm-cloud-docs/vpc/api-change-log-beta.md

 {: important}

 To review the change log of generally available API features, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log).

+## 14 February 2023
+{: #14-february-2023}

+### For all version dates
+{: #14-february-2023-all-version-dates}

+**Exporting custom images.** Accounts that have been granted special approval to preview this feature can now [export custom images](/apidocs/vpc-beta#create-image-export-job) to an authorized IBM Cloud Object Storage bucket.
+Specify the target `storage_bucket` to export the image to.
+The image will be exported as `qcow2` unless you specify another value using the `format` property.

+For more information, see [Exporting a custom image to IBM Cloud Object Storage](/docs/vpc?topic=vpc-managing-custom-images&interface=api#custom-image-export-to-cos-api), or start using the new [export jobs](/apidocs/vpc-beta#list-image-export-jobs) methods.

 ## 20 December 2022
 {: #20-december-2022-beta}